mjbhobe/dl-pytorch/tutorial/tutorial.md

 This tutorial will gradually expose you to the API provided by the **Pytorch Toolkit**, so it is best that you **follow along from beginning to the end**.
 I use a very informal style of writing, which I hope you'll like.
-The API is inspired by Keras, so if you have used Keras before you'll feel very much at home.
+The API is inspired by Keras & Pytorch Lightning, so if you have used either of these frameworks, before you'll feel very much at home.

 I am assuming that you have already installed the pre-requisites and have done the preliminary test as explained in the [Readme](Readme.md) file - if not, please do so now.